|This is an unofficial version.

 28(4) A prosecution under subsection (1) may be commenced not later than two years after the day the alleged offence was committed.

-29(1) Subject to subsection (2), nothing in this Act or any other Act prevents the storage or processing of information generated or received by a government body by a person other than an employee or agent of the government body, and no person contravenes any Act or regulation by transmitting any such information to such a person.
+29(1) Subject to subsection (2), nothing in this Act or any other Act prevents the storage or processing of information generated or received by, or for, a government body by a person other than an employee or agent of the government body, and no person contravenes any Act or regulation by transmitting any such information to such a person.

 29(2) If a person other than an employee or agent of the government body is to store or process information described in subsection (1), the agreements executed to authorize the storage or processing must include provisions guaranteeing the confidentiality of the information to be stored or processed.